Program Courses

 UGRD

-In Web Tools of the Trade, students explore ways to make use of third-party web tools, libraries, and APIs.
+CRIn Web Tools of the Trade, students explore modern JavaScript and ways to make use of third-party web tools, libraries, and APIs.
 Besides working with web tools, students will also explore current events and hot topics in technology.
 PREREQUISITE: 10152102 Advanced Website Development

 10152117